adunning/future-of-the-book/schedule.md

 : *The Holy Bible*, designed by Bruce Rogers (Oxford: Oxford University Press, 1935) \[The book that that made Centaur famous, now the University of Toronto's corporate typeface.
 See further Bruce Rogers, *An Account of the Making of the Oxford Lectern Bible* (Philadelphia, PA: Lanston Monotype, 1936): Fisher, [rogers pam 00025](http://go.utlib.ca/cat/430551).\]

 [duff 02694](http://go.utlib.ca/cat/1257113)
-: Patricia Ainslie and Paul Ritscher, *Endgrain: Contemporary Wood Engraving in North America* (Mission, BC: Barbarian Press, 1994) [Featured with other Canadian book designs in Robert Bringhurst, *The Surface of Meaning: Books and Book Design in Canada* (Vancouver, BC: CCSP Press, 2008).]
+: Patricia Ainslie and Paul Ritscher, *Endgrain: Contemporary Wood Engraving in North America* (Mission, BC: Barbarian Press, 1994)

 [canlit offsite 14701](http://go.utlib.ca/cat/4881687)
 : Robert Bringhurst, *Ursa Major: A Polyphonic Masque for Speakers and Dancers* (Kentville, NS: Gaspereau Press, 2003)

+### Background

+- Bringhurst, Robert. *The Surface of Meaning: Books and Book Design in Canada.* Vancouver, BC: CCSP Press, 2008. [on course reserve]
+- Jacobs, Alan. *The Book of Common Prayer: A Biography.* Princeton, NJ: Princeton University Press, 2013.
+- Nash, Andrew.
+‘The Serialization and Publication of *The Return of the Native*: A New Thomas Hardy Letter’. *The Library* 2, no. 1 (March 2001): 53–59. <https://doi.org/10.1093/library/2.1.53>.

 ## 10. Tuesday, 20 March